Put children and the heart of recovery

-The policy should recognise health conditions can be life threatening and that they can also affect how a child learns.
+The policy should recognise that health conditions can be life threatening and that they can also affect how a child learns.
 Schools must regularly review and audit their policy to make sure the arrangements for children with medical conditions are working.
 Schools in England are required by law to have a medical conditions policy.

-This policy statement should be developed with pupils, parents, school nurse, school staff, governors, the school employer and relevant local health services.
+This policy statement should be developed with pupils, parents, school nurses, school staff, governors, the school employer and relevant local health services.
 This policy statement should be made publicly available on the school's website.